Raj Babbar: Punjabi

+Television series

-He has also acted in television.
-He appeared in the introductory episodes of the famous Indian TV series Mahabharat, as king Bharat, Bahadur Shah Zafar (1986), as Akbar, alongside the then debutant Juhi Chawla, and also in his home production series; Maharaja Ranjit Singh (2010), all telecast on Doordarshan.
-In 2014 and 2015, He acted in the serial telecast on Life OK; Pukaar - Call For The Hero, directed by Vipul Amrutlal Shah, with Rannvijay Singh, Adah Sharma and Shubhangi Latkar.
+He has also appeared on television.
+He appeared in the introductory episodes of the famous Indian TV series Mahabharat, as King Bharat, Bahadur Shah Zafar (1986) as Akbar, alongside debutant Juhi Chawla, and also in his home production; Maharaja Ranjit Singh (2010), all telecast on Doordarshan.
+In 2014 and 2015, he appeared in the serial telecast on Life OK; Pukaar - Call For The Hero, directed by Vipul Amrutlal Shah, with Rannvijay Singh, Adah Sharma and Shubhangi Latkar.

-Political life
+Political career

 Raj Babbar entered politics by joining Janata Dal in 1989, which was led by V. P. Singh.
-He later joined Samajwadi Party and was elected as a Member of the Parliament of India three times.

 From 1994 to 1999 he was a member of the Rajya Sabha.
 He was re-elected in the 14th Lok Sabha elections for his second term in 2004.
 He was suspended from Samajwadi Party in 2006.
 Later he joined Indian National Congress in 2008 and was elected for his fourth term as Member of Parliament in 2009, by defeating Dimple Yadav, wife of Akhilesh Yadav and daughter-in-law of Mulayam Singh Yadav.
 In the 2014 Lok Sabha elections, he contested from Ghaziabad and lost to General V. K. Singh.
 He was appointed as the president of Uttar Pradesh congress committee (UPCC), but in 2019 elections he couldn't even manage to save his own seat and lost to Rajkumar Chahar of the Bharatiya Janata Party by a huge margin of 4,95,065 votes.

 Raj Babbar, in the capacity of Congress spokesman, created controversy in 2013, by stating that Rs.12 is sufficient for a common man to get a full meal in Mumbai, which drew severe criticism.
 He also said that a poor person in India can get full meals two times a day, within Rs.
 28 to 32 and opposition parties termed Raj Babbar's statement laughable.
 Later, he regretted his comments.
 In July 2013, he compared Narendra Modi to Adolf Hitler, which also created controversy.

+In the 2024 Indian general election, Raj Babbar contested from the Gurgaon Lok Sabha constituency on Indian National Congress ticket.
+In a tight contest, Bharatiya Janata Party (BJP) candidate and Union Minister Rao Inderjit Singh registered his fourth straight win from the Gurgaon Lok Sabha constituency, defeating Raj Babbar by 75,079 votes.

 Personal life

-Raj Babbar married Nadira Zaheer, daughter of noted theatre personality Sajjad Zaheer.
-Arya Babbar and Juhi Babbar are his children from Nadira.
-Then he married the actress Smita Patil who gave birth to their son Prateik Babbar.
+He is married to Nadira Zaheer, daughter of noted progressive Urdu writer Sajjad Zaheer.
+The couple have two children together; a son named Arya Babbar and a daughter named Juhi Babbar.
+He was also married to actress Smita Patil from 1983 to her death in 1986, with whom he has a son named Prateik Babbar.

 He has two younger brothers, Kishan and Vinod (deceased) and four younger sisters.

-Raj Babbar's niece Kajri Babbar is an upcoming filmmaker.
+Babbar's niece Kajri Babbar is an upcoming filmmaker.

 He launched his own home production; Babbar Films Pvt.
 Ltd. along with his brother Kishan.
-Under this, he has produced two feature films, Karm Yodha (1992) and Kash Aap Hamare Hote (2003), and the serial Maharaja Ranjit Singh (TV series) (2010).
+Under it, he has produced two films, Karm Yodha (1992) and Kash Aap Hamare Hote (2003), and also the TV serial Maharaja Ranjit Singh (TV series) (2010).